AayanShaikh007/drone/journal.md

 ---
 # Total time spent- 25 hours

+## IMPORTANT: the drone will now be a 5 inch drone due to cost issues, and will only carry very small packages, as a proof of concept of a package deliver drone

 # July 5th - Spent 6 hours researching
 Requirements:
 - Needs to have a polished appearance (plastic shell with lights, speakers) (difficult)